SilverMonkeyGmbH/v5_docs/Manual/General Configuration/index.rst

 Condition
 ------------------

 Define a condition that decides wheather or not the email should be sent.
 If you leave this empty the email will always be sent.
-Concatenate rules by using ""AND"".
+Concatenate rules by using "AND".
 The following Operators are avalible in the condition field:

 .. csv-table::
    :header: "Operator","Description"